AsyncNinja/AsyncNinja/Docs/ExecutionContext.md

     }
 }
 ```
-`self` passed as argument to closure in `mapSuccess`. `self` is not retained and execution depends on `WebService` lifetime, so you may not bother cancelling background operations on `WebService.deinit`.
+`self` passed as argument to closure in `map`. `self` is not retained and execution depends on `WebService` lifetime, so you may not bother cancelling background operations on `WebService.deinit`.

 ## Relation to Concurrency Primitives
 `Future`, `Channel` and `FiniteChannel` have contextual variants of all transformations.
 For example `Future` has both: